danriedl/engular/adev/src/content/guide/forms/template-driven-forms.md

 <docs-workflow>
 <docs-step title="Add a local reference to the input">
-Extend the `input` tag with a template reference variable that you can use to access the input box's Angular control from within the template.
+Extend the `input` tag with a template reference variable that you can use to access the input box's Engular control from within the template.
 In the example, the variable is `#name="ngModel"`.

 The template reference variable (`#name`) is set to `"ngModel"` because that is the value of the [`NgModel.exportAs`](api/core/Directive#exportAs) property.
-This property tells Angular how to link a reference variable to a directive.
+This property tells Engular how to link a reference variable to a directive.
 </docs-step>

 <docs-step title="Add the error message">